 It can all be explained by my very troubled past, you see.
 When I was just a little girl, I asked my mama what will I be.
 Oops, wrong text.

-are bigger than a male adult thumb - fly?
+When I was little, we lived in Cameroon.
+Has any one of you lived in a country where cockroaches are bigger than a male adult thumb?
+Where cockroaches - which, I'll repeat so you're sure to understand, are bigger than a male adult thumb - fly?
 Where every year, without fail, there comes a time when locusts, biiig locusts, bigger even than the roaches, will flock to scare you (OK, me) to bloody insanity?
 This is a city we're talking about here, you understand, we weren't out in the wild: we had all amenities, roads were goudronnées*, phones worked fine (as opposed to what people seem to think is going on in Africa, and picturing us children going to school hurling ourselves from liana to liana, Tarzan-like, and communicating through smoke rings because people that are ignorant like that tend to mix their metaphors).

 Then, when I was marginally older, I lived in Scotland.
 Well, I have one word for you.